Health

 Specialise in gerontology and extend your ability to lead in the field

-In Australia there are over 1.5 million consumers of aged care services, and this number is only set to grow.
-As the population ages, there is an emerging need for high-quality aged care services, and the professionals to deliver them.
+As the population ages, there is an emerging need for high-quality aged care services, and the professionals to lead and deliver them.

-The Master of Gerontology has been co-designed with dedicated academics, including Dr MacAndrew and Associate Professor Parker, who were recognised for outstanding contributions in the field of gerontology and nursing education.
-Recipients of the Distinguished Educator award from the National Hartford Center for Gerontological Nursing Excellence, you can learn more about how they are advancing the field of Gerontology in our blog.
+The Master of Gerontology has been co-designed with dedicated academics, including Associate Professor Margaret MacAndrew and Associate Professor Christina Parker, who were recognised for outstanding contributions in the field of gerontology and nursing education and were recipients of the Distinguished Educator award from the National Hartford Centre for Gerontological Nursing Excellence.
+You can learn more about how they are QUT: Where Exceptional Nursing Education Meets Gerontology Research and Practice in our blog.

 By completing a Master of Gerontology, healthcare professionals with prior work experience have the opportunity to specialise, learn about all aspects of ageing and be more competitive for securing higher level positions within aged care, including leadership positions.